 What is Compulsive Hoarding?

-Compulsive Hoarding is a behavior in which an individual loses their ability to control their desire or feeling of need to accumulate quantities of things in excess of the amount they can reasonably use.
+Compulsive Hoarding is a behaviour in which an individual loses their ability to control their desire or feeling of need to accumulate quantities of things over the amount they can reasonably use.

 This accumulation results in difficulty functioning in daily activities, and the items being hoarded appear of little or no value to outside observers.
 Hoarding behaviour can be focused on anything; however, some common focuses of hoarding include food, animals, and paper.